-The short answer is, Indiana Jones already been played by four different actors; (River Phoenix, Corey Carrier, Sean Patrick Flannery and George Hall) five actors if you count the guy who did the voice over in the Lego version.
+The short answer is, Indiana Jones has already been played by four different actors; (River Phoenix, Corey Carrier, Sean Patrick Flannery, and George Hall) five actors if you count the guy who did the voice-over in the Lego version.

 But of course, those don’t count, it’s the movies that matter.
 Can anyone replace an actor that has made a part his signature role for forty years?

 Not easily, but yes it can be done.

 The next question is the dream killer.
 Can a good Indiana Jones movie be made today?

 You already know the answer to that one.